lukegammon/table-reservation-automation/README.md

 This is a JavaScript project I put together for a friend.

-Fed up with constantly refreshing the website in order to find a table at particular time and date he wanted an automated solution.
+Instead of constantly refreshing the website in order to find a table at particular time and date he wanted an automated solution.

 What i used to achieve this: